fox-it/dissect-docs/docs/source/contributing/developing.rst

 Development is done on so-called feature branches.
 When making changes, create a feature branch with a useful and short name like ``feature/some_new_awsome_feature`` or ``fix/some_bug_fix``.
-Using a namespace prefix like ``feature/`` or ``fix/`` may help keep different types of changes clear.
+Using a namespace prefix like ``feature/`` or ``fix/`` keeps different types of changes clear.

 When you are done with building the feature or creating the fix, do a final run of the unit tests and linting and make a pull request.
 The code will be reviewed and tested again in our CI pipeline.

-Be aware that a feature branch should contain only a single, self contained feature or fix.
+Be aware that a feature branch should contain only a single, self-contained, feature or fix.
 On acceptance, the commits in the feature branch will be squashed into a single commit.
-If there are reasons to deviate from this, each *commit* on the feature branch should contain a single, self contained feature or fix.
+If there are reasons to deviate from this, each *commit* on the feature branch should contain a single, self-contained, feature or fix.
 Also make sure to discuss up front if you think there is reason to deviate from the single feature/fix per feature branch.

-If the pull request is accepted, the commit will land in the ``main`` branch.
+If the pull request is accepted, the commit will be merged into the ``main`` branch.
 The ``HEAD`` of this branch is the potential release candidate for the project.
 Once a release is done, it will be tagged with a version number.

 Building & testing